bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2023/CloudDeploy.md

 Despite the above warnings, there are a few reasons you might want to write a server:

+* You want to run some custom code that is only relevant for your site.
+For example, you might want to collect a bunch of answers from a user on first login and then run some custom algorithm to generate a personalized experience.
-* You want to write code that talks to private backend services (like a company server that stores user accounts) without a client-facing API.
+* You want to write code that talks to private backend services (like a company server that stores private user data) without a client-facing API.
 * You want to do some work on behalf of the user with an external service that requires a private API key for authentication (for example, the ChatGPT API).
-Exposing these credentials publicly is not advisable.
+Exposing these credentials publicly is a major security issue.
-* You want to implement a custom API with shared logic across multiple clients.
 * You expect your backend to act as a hub connecting multiple users (for example, a chat server).

 At this point, if you're still unsure, a client-only site is likely the better choice.
 I discuss this approach in more